 That’s not it.
 Connecting to a P2P network means that your activity becomes public.
 This can easily allow hackers to track your online activity or trick you into torrenting a malicious file.

-All of these problems can be curbed if only you’re using a Virtual Private Network (VPN) for torrenting.
-Keeping this in mind, I have reviewed over 160+ torrenting virtual private networks and shortlisted the six best torrenting virtual private networks, which can obscure your identity from law enforcement agencies, internet service providers, and copyright owners.
+All of these problems can be curbed if only you’re using a Virtual Private Network (VPN) for torrenting or the best VPN for torrenting.
+Keeping this in mind, we have reviewed over 160+ torrenting Virtual Private Networks and shortlisted the best VPN for downloading torrents, which can obscure your identity from law enforcement agencies, internet service providers, and copyright owners.

 ExpressVPN is the best Torrenting VPN.
-It covers all the bases you should expect from a top-rated VPN, supporting torrenting on all of its networks of 3000+ servers.
+It considers the best P2P VPN in the industry and it covers all the bases you should expect from a top-rated VPN, supporting torrenting on all of its networks of 3000+ servers.
 In addition, ExpressVPN offers 24/7 live chat support to its customers and unlimited bandwidth.

 Is ExpressVPN Safe for Torrenting?

 Yes, ExpressVPN is safe for torrenting.
-This VPN company is based in the British Virgin Islands (BVI), a state favored by privacy advocates for its lack of mandatory data retention laws.
+This VPN company is based in the British Virgin Islands (BVI), a state favored by privacy advocates for its lack of data retention laws for ISPs and other companies.

 Not only that, ExpressVPN’s zero-knowledge DNS feature, strong encryption such as AES 256-bit encryption, and ultimate leak protection is unlike any other Torrenting VPN provider in the industry and perfectly hides your torrenting activities from snoopers.